emileswarts/emileswarts.github.com/_posts/2012-08-25-dont-remap-caps-to-be-escape.md

 ---
 layout: post
 title: "Don't remap caps-lock to be escape - waisted real estate, for the fussy keyboard connoisseurs"
+description:  I used to have caps lock mapped to escape.

 ---